 - 16.1 Tax Withholding.
 The Company shall have the power and the right to deduct or withhold, or require a Participant to remit to the Company, an amount sufficient to satisfy federal, state and local taxes (including the Participant's FICA obligation) required by law to be withheld with respect to any taxable event arising in connection with an Award under the Plan. - Share Withholding.
 With respect to withholding required upon the exercise of Options or SARs, or upon any other taxable event arising as a result of Awards granted hereunder, which are to be paid in the form of Shares, Participants may elect, subject to the Committee providing for such right in the Award Agreement, to satisfy the withholding requirement, in whole or in part, by having the Company withhold Shares having a Fair Market Value on the date of withholding equal to the amount to be withheld for tax purposes, all in accordance with such procedures as the Committee establishes.
 The obligations of the Company under the Plan shall be conditional on such payment or arrangements, and the Company and its Affiliates shall, to the extent permitted by law, have the right to deduct any such taxes from any payment otherwise due to such Participant.
 The Committee may establish such procedures as it deems appropriate, including making irrevocable elections, for the settlement of withholding obligations with Common Stock.
 All elections shall be irrevocable, made in writing, signed by the Participant, and elections by Insiders shall additionally comply with all legal requirements applicable to Share transactions by such Participants.
-Unless otherwise determined by the Committee, with respect to a Participant subject to Section 16 of the Exchange Act, the withholding of Shares by the Company or any of its Affiliates to satisfy tax, Option Price or Initial Value, as applicable, or other withholding obligation in respect of an Award shall be mandatory.
+Unless otherwise determined by the Committee, with respect to a Participant subject to Section 16 of the Exchange Act, the withholding obligation in respect of an Award shall be mandatory.

-ARTICLE 17.
-INDEMNIFICATION
+Article 17.
+Indemnification